IgniteUI/igniteui-docfx/jp/components/drop_down.md

 );
 ```
 In order to see our custom palette and colors applied, we need to pass these to a theme function.
-So in one bold move we will [`create a custom theme`](themes/component-themes.md#creating-themes) and pass our cool colors to a number of predefined `igx-drop-down-theme parameters` .
+So in one bold move we will [`create a custom theme`](themes/component-themes.md#creating-themes) and pass our cool colors to a number of predefined `igx-drop-down-theme` parameters.
 Let's say we have decided modifying these specific parameters will be more than sufficient to make our component look the way we like.
-It is really convenient to take use of the previously created [palette](themes/palette.md) and base our new colors on it.
+It is really convenient to make use of the previously created [palette](themes/palette.md) and base our new colors on it.
 Lets say we are going for some different shades of purple.
 ```scss
 $custom-drop-down-theme: igx-drop-down-theme(
     $background-color: igx-color($my-color-palette, "secondary", 100),